 *Tube fare is good for one trip down the river.

 Lifejackets are optional for this activity for guests older than 6 years of age.
 If a lifejacket is needed, please select a lifejacket that fits you and your fellow party members before entering the watercraft.
-All children must be over the age of 5 years old to participate in these activities.
 All children from 5 to 6 years old must wear and buckle their lifejackets at all times while in the watercraft.
 Visitors must agree to and follow our policies in order to participate.
 Visitors must sign our waiver and release of liability agreement.
 We highly recommend you wear and buckle your lifejackets at all times.

 8:00am – Sunset, 365 days a year

 $2/person | Children 5 and under are free.

 19158 SW 81st Pl Rd, Dunnellon, FL 34432